-It finally happened — that twig hit a little too hard or the neighbor’s kid’s ball strayed a little too far left.
-For whatever reason, your window has seen better days, and now you’re left to figure out your options.
-Do you need a whole new window, or will a window sash replacement suffice?
+Maybe that twig hit too hard, or the neighbor’s kid kicked the ball a bit too far.
+Whatever the cause, your window is in bad shape, and now you need to explore your options.
+Do you need a brand-new window, or will a window sash replacement do the trick?
 Let’s dive in.

 What Is a Window Sash?

-The window sash is the framework that holds glass panes in place within a window frame.
+A window sash is the framework that holds the glass panes in place within the window frame.

 When Is a Window Sash Replacement Necessary?